dirm02/crop_recommendation_app_matlab/README.md

 ![preview](img/result.png)

 ## Contact
 I hope to work with you.
-If you have any projects, you can contact me via Skype ID [live:.cid.b8144cf89d38b550].
+If you have any projects, you can contact me via github email.
 I can help you in many areas including software development, web development and simulation.
 Thanks for your attention.

 ## License
 [GNU GPL](LICENSE.txt)